Islandora/islandora_usage_stats/README.md

 ## Introduction

-A module for Drupal 7 to track views and downloads of Islandora items.
+A module to track views and downloads of Islandora items.
 Features include:

-* Toggle to ignore common bots
+* Toggle to ignore common bots, with a configurable regex bot filter
-* View count uses session variables and defaults to a 5 minute cooldown for repeated requests
+* View count uses session variables, and defaults to a 5 minute cooldown for repeated requests
-* Access log for all views and downloads
 * IP Exclusion list to prevent artificially inflating counts while testing/developing/administrating
 * Several customizable blocks to display metrics
-* Report generating interface
+* Report-generating interface at __Reports > Islandora Usage Stats Reports__
 * Object log views integration
+* Access log for all views and downloads

 Note:

-* Does **not** respect XACML or namespace restrictions.
+* This module, and the views/blocks it generates, does **not** respect XACML or namespace restrictions.
-* This is a server-side tracking solution, as such a caching layer could impact it.
+* As this is a server-side tracking solution, a caching layer could prevent accesses from being recorded.
 If this is impacting you a [solution](https://github.com/discoverygarden/islandora_ga_reports) using JavaScript may work better.

 ## Requirements